-The law recognizes a special type of damage in a a wrongful death case, its called, ‘loss of society.’
+The law recognizes a special type of damages in a a wrongful death case, its called, ‘loss of society.’
 This means that while you can not recover for the grief you have experienced with the death of your family member, you will be entitled to recover for compensation due to loss of support, loss of services, funeral and burial expenses, loss of companionship and sexual cohabitation, their sudden absence in your life; the loss of doing things together and the severance of your close bond.
-Of course there could also be the financial losses caused by the loss of income, loss of support or gifts, that your family member provided.
+Of course, there could also be the financial losses caused by the loss of income, loss of support or gifts, that your family member provided.

 What are the differences between survival action vs wrongful death?

 A wrongful death lawsuit may be filed by the personal representative of the deceased’s estate, or by the decedent’s surviving spouse, children or other dependent family members.